kurotus/sifImporter/README.md

 ## Installation

 ```
-Should be quite simple but instructions in progress.
+Should be quite simple but instructions are in progress.
 ```

 ## Usage